-Today I was talking to someone about how a particular family situation is going to turn out.
-The person was saying that if the family member didn’t respond to her good gesture, then that would be sad to her.
+Today I was talking to someone about how a specific family situation is going to turn out.
+The person was speculating that if the family member didn’t respond to her good gesture, then this would be sad to her.
 If the family member does respond, there’s a possibility the response could be with a sharp, snarky retort.
-It would be great if the family member responded kindly and with manners and that the time could be enjoyed together.
-That surely would be proof things were changing or had changed.
+For this situation, it would be desirable if the family member responded kindly and with manners.
+This surely would be proof things were changing or had changed.

 “What areas of your life do you have power(control) over?”

 As believers in Christ Jesus, I submit we do have control over some significant aspects of life.
 The most important and life-changing is our relationship with Jesus.
 We can talk to Jesus anytime, anywhere.

 On Thanksgiving day, when you are with all those “others,” you may find it stressful.
 You may need to slip away and have a little talk with Jesus.
 But don’t wait until that day.
 You can prepare for that special day by spending extra time with Him.
 Here’s some ideas:

 - Look for some verses to claim( controlling your tongue, focusing your thoughts, gentle conversation, etc.)

 - Pray out the verses over your life and commit to obedience.
 These verses can become your life, help, and strength.

 It’s nice to think about Thanksgiving and being together with the ones we love.
 We want to have warm feelings and hope for the best.
 But the reality is, we all struggle, and there are dynamics in families that may or may not ever heal.

 - We have to get out of denial

 If there is nothing we are responsible for in unpleasant situations, then get out of the way and let God be God.